A Day in the Kitchen

 Notes

-• If you have the time, refrigerate the chicken wings uncovered for a couple of hours to help them dry out.
-Otherwise, pat dry really well with paper towels.
+• If you have the time, refrigerate the chicken wings uncovered for a few hours to help them dry out before giving them an extra patting down with paper towels to try and soak up any extra moisture.

 • Be sure to use baking powder and not baking soda!
 Baking soda can impart a bad metallic taste to the wings.

-• Recipe developed/inspired/adapted from sources including, but not limited to, Serious Eats, Kenji's Cooking Show, Marion's Kitchen, RecipeTin Eats and others.
+• Recipe developed/inspired/adapted from sources including, but not limited to, CJ Eats Crispy Baked Chicken Wings, Marion's Kitchen, RecipeTin Eats and others.

 You Might Also Like: